+Strengthening governance protocols, by way of policies and increased reporting.
+Providing appropriate mechanisms to bring forward any allegations and redress (such as whistleblowing and operational-level grievance mechanisms).
+AJT Engineering Risk Potential Impact Mitigation Key customer dependence Losing a major customer.
+Diversification of the customer base and careful customer relationship management.
+Dependence on the oil and gas sector Changes in market conditions leading to lower demand for services.
+Diversification into other sectors.
+Close monitoring of the oil and gas sector.
+Health and safety Vulnerability of the employees to injury at work due to the use of machinery and chemicals.
+Payment of fines and claims and reputational damage.
+Strict compliance with legislation and training employees to adopt safe working practices.
+Regular external compliance reviews.
 ACS&T Risk Potential Impact Mitigation Key customer dependence Losing a major customer.
 Diversification of the customer base and careful customer relationship management.
 Health and safety Vulnerability of the employees to injury at work due to the use of machinery and chemicals.
 Payment of fines and claims, criminal prosecutions and reputational damage.
 Strict compliance with legislation and training employees to adopt safe working practices.
 Regular external compliance reviews.
-Investments & A Associates Risk Potential Impact Mitigation Market Decline in the value of investments and property.
+Investments & Associates Risk Potential Impact Mitigation Market Decline in the value of investments and property.
 Portfolio diversification, careful stock selection, the regular monitoring of individual company stock performance and a diversified property portfolio.
 Adverse weather events in the Caribbean Risk of substantial claims materially reducing profits.
 Maintaining strong capital base and use of underwriting and reinsurance to reduce risk.
-Group Risk Potential Impact Mitigation Prolonged impact of a Interruption to production and/or disruption of supply to customers.
+Group Risk Potential Impact Mitigation Prolonged impact of a pandemic Interruption to production and/or disruption of supply to customers.
 Implementation of contingency plans.
-Cost reduction and cash management pandemic Volatile equity markets impacting the pension schemes' deficits with a resultant increase in the funding requirement. measures.
-Ongoing monitoring of banking partners Increased risk of bank failure, and foreign exchange volatility resulting in increased costs.
-Risk of imposition of currency controls leading to the inability to remit funds from overseas operations. and country credit ratings.
-UK and Overseas Increase in the pension schemes' deficits The following has been updated in 2021: Pensions position investme to the inv Regular monitoring of the funding Increases in inflation and/or reductions in long-term government bond yields position of the pension schemes and their investment performance.
-Improvement to the investment strategy and hedging key exposures when appropriate.
-Lower than expected asset return Changes in local laws restricting the investment choices for the schemes' assets
+Volatile equity markets impacting the Cost reduction and cash management measures. pension schemes' deficits with a resultant increase in the funding requirement.
+Ongoing monitoring of banking partners and country credit ratings.
+Increased risk of bank failure, and foreign exchange volatility resulting in increased costs.
+Risk of imposition of currency controls leading to the inability to remit funds from overseas operations.
+UK and Overseas Pensions Increases in inflation and/or Increase in the pension schemes' deficits with a resultant increase in the funding requirement.
+The following has been updated in 2021: